Q: What is Amazon Quantum Ledger Database?

 Q. In which AWS regions is Amazon QLDB available?

-Amazon QLDB is available today in US East (Ohio), US East (N. Virginia), US West (Oregon), Asia Pacific (Tokyo), and EU (Ireland), with additional regions coming soon.
+Amazon QLDB is available in the following AWS regions: US East (N. Virginia, Ohio), US West (Oregon), Europe (Ireland, Frankfurt), and Asia Pacific (Singapore, Sydney, Seoul, Tokyo), with additional regions coming soon.

 Q. How does Amazon QLDB scale?